Meet CROW - one of the animal totems of the Black Phase...

 If Crow chose you as your power animal, you are encouraged to develop your personal will power and voice.
 To speak your truth more loudly, to caw - regardless of any adversity you may face.
 So maybe I am mad to write about Crows on a website that seems to be about fashion somehow, but kind of isn’t.
 But maybe I am just receiving, very gratefully, Crow medicine.

 (By the way, I tried to find a Crow Preservation Society to donate to – by way of thanks for borrowing Crow’s image and energy.
 There isn't one, except for the human Crow clan who also celebrate their feathered brethren.
 I loathe when companies borrow animal logos and use cute animations to illustrate and sell their USP when likely their corporate practices are eating up the world, destroying habitats and engendering the genecide of species.
-I fear we will all end up living like Philip K Dick predicted in Do Androids Dream Electric Sheep? with only genetically reverse engineered bio copies of extinct creatures as pets, and cute cartoon logos for company.
+I fear we will all end up living like Philip K Dick predicted in Do Androids Dream Electric Sheep? with only genetically reverse-engineered bio copies of extinct creatures as pets, and cute cartoon logos for company.
 Let’s prevent that happening.
-Let our electronic Crow serve as notice.
-Please feed your local Crow/s today and send them my best wishes.
-I will do likewise)
+Let our electronic Crow serve as notice.)